 5. Sodium Hydroxide (Lye)

--Contributes to the mildness of the bar.
-There are a myriad of other claims out there about oatmeal and your skin, but I'm not going to go into that here, as it veers into the area of claiming your soap has the beneficial qualities of a drug.
+Contributes to the mildness of the bar.
+There is a myriad of other claims out there about oatmeal and your skin, but I'm not going to go into that here, as it veers into the area of claiming your soap has the beneficial qualities of a drug.

 Made with skin-loving oils